enatsek/Debian-Ubuntu/nginx.md

 }
 ```

+Key proxy directives:
+- `proxy_pass`: Forward requests to the backend server.
+- `proxy_set_header`: Preserve original request headers.

-Enable the site and reload Nginx daemon
+Enable the site and reload Nginx:

 ```
 sudo nxensite srv3
 sudo systemctl reload nginx
 ```

-Now, when you browse ```http://srv3.386387.xyz/``` you will access to the local server.
+Now access `http://srv3.386387.xyz/` to reach the local Python server.

-Remember terminating the local server at the other terminal.
+**Note:** Remember to stop the Python server (Ctrl+C in its terminal) when finished.

 ### 3.4.
 Custom Error Pages

-When there is an error, Nginx server inform us with an error page.
-The most occuring error is 404, page not found.
-But there are other errors too.

-We can change the error pages as we like.
-Let's try it.

-Create a home for the site, a sample HTML, 404 error page HTML, configure permissions and ownerships.
+Nginx serves default error pages, but you can customize them.
+The most common error is 404 (Page Not Found).

+Create the site directory and files:

 ```
 sudo mkdir /var/www/srv4